danfuzz/samizdat/doc/language-guide/09-module-system.md

 of the filesystem, all of the behavior of the system is based on generic functions.
 These functions can be bound to other types, in order to provide other interesting and useful arrangements.
-For example, it is possible (and may eventually be desirable) to construct a module or intra-module loader which only depends on immutable data as input.
+For example, it is possible (and may eventually be desirable) to construct a loader which depends only upon immutable data as input.

 #### Example filesystem layout

 ```
 /path/to/castingApp
   main.sam                   application's main file
-  appHelp.sam                intra-module file for the applicaton itself
+  appHelp.sam                internal module for the applicaton itself
   modules/
     Blort/                   application's `Blort` module
       main.sam
-      darkness.sam           intra-module file for `Blort` module
+      darkness.sam           internal module file for `Blort` module
     Frotz/                   application's `Frotz` module
       main.sam
       modules/